phR0ze/examples-flutter/interactive_image/README.md

 https://api.flutter.dev/flutter/widgets/InteractiveViewer-class.html

 ## Backlog
+- [ ] Use PageView to make the page swipeable
+- [X] Use Dissmissible to make the page dimissible
+- [X] Add a close button to the image
+- [X] Hide and restore system ui controls in full screen mode
-- [ ] Use the InteractiveViewer classe to pan and zoom an image
+- [X] Use the InteractiveViewer classe to pan and zoom an image